ihabwahbi/project-gilgamesh/drawer-organiser-feasibility-study.md

 ### A. Technical Feasibility

 **Overview:**
 The proposed system architecture and vendor integrations demonstrate strong technical feasibility.
-The platform uses proven technologiesâReact, Node.js, AWS/Firebase, and Stripeâthat are reliable, scalable, and supported by large developer communities.
+The platform uses proven technologies—React, Node.js, AWS/Firebase, and Stripe—that are reliable, scalable, and supported by large developer communities.

 **Key Technical Risks & Mitigation**